melsman/MoA/README.md

 each element of the array and sums up the results.

-Although we can rely on the target language compiler to do a good job of generating efficient code for the generated target code, we may want to perform certain optimizations during target code generation.
-For instance, in the example above, one could recognize the opportunity to roll out the second for-loop one time, which will eliminate the continued test on variable `n479`.
+Although we can rely on the target language compiler to do a good job of generating efficient code, we may want to perform certain optimizations during target code generation.
+For instance, in the example above, we could recognize the opportunity to roll out the second for-loop one time, which will eliminate the continued test on variable `n479`.

 Notice that there are several more